Safety Glasses for Airsoft

 - No standardized method of knowing the amount of impact they can withstand

-Mesh eye protection is quite popular in airsoft.
+Mesh eye protection is quite popular in safety glasses for airsoft.
 Often when you do not have your own equipment at a site, you may pick up a mask / eye pro combo which offers full face protection.
 However, you are not totally safe as some unfortunate airsofters have discovered.
 Fragments from BB’s can enter the small holes if they shatter upon impact leading to sharp jagged pieces of plastic embedding themselves in your eyes – not ideal.
 Will they stop 99.9% of BB hits?
 Depends upon the range and power, but probably, however who wants to risk that 1 in 100 shot?

 - Increased Safety Protection